TLeonidas/Computer-Vision-Course-Portfolio/README.md

 # HCC-Computer-Vision-course-portfolio

 This repository is intended to host assignments for HCC's Computer Vision Spring '24 class.
+L0X are solo assignments and A0X are group assignments.

 ## Course Assignments